About L-W-O Community

 How we Evolved

-After being diagnosed with lymphoedema, I spent two years researching and learning about my condition and without meaning to, I had identified a need for more support in the UK.
-At that time, there were a couple of small online support groups for lymphoedema.
+I spent two years learning about my lymphoedema after being diagnosed, and unintentionally I realised that there was a need for additional help in the UK.
+There were a few small online support groups for lymphoedema at that time.

-For me personally, I have found this whole journey has been a steep learning curve, from the early days of gathering information after my diagnosis in 2011 to publishing the website and community page in September 2013, followed by our online support group in 2014 and other social media platforms.
+From the early days of gathering information following my diagnosis in 2011 to the publication of the website and community page in September 2013, followed by our online support group in 2014 and other social media platforms, I personally have found that this entire journey has been a steep learning curve.

 Remember I am a patient, I learn as a patient, I read as a patient, I speak as a patient, and I write as a patient.
 Be part of our community so that together we can achieve...